 For ζ(1) = 10 + 11 + 12 + 13 + ... is defined this time purely with respect to the Type 2 aspect of number (where no meaningful Type 1 aspect can be provided).

 Therefore with respect to the Type 2 aspect of the number system (directly represented by the Zeta 2 function) the only value for which the relative interactive nature of number is broken is where

 ζ(s2) = 1 + s21 + s22 + s23 + ... = 1/(1 – s2).

 Therefore, when s2 = 1, ζ(s2) = 1/1 – 1) = ∞.

 So we can see the complementary nature of the Type 1 and Type 2 aspects of the number system in evidence here.

 Again the one value for which the Zeta 1 function is undefined is where s1, representing a dimensional value = 1.

 And the one value for which the Zeta 2 function is undefined is where s2, representing a corresponding base value, = 1.

 Once more, the key significance of these two values is that the Riemann Zeta function cannot be defined with respect to its qualitative holistic meaning (where s1 = 1) and then in turn cannot be defined with respect to its quantitative analytic meaning (where s2 = 1).

-However for all other values of both s1 and s2, ζ (s2) the Riemann function, when coherently interpreted, represents in dynamic two-way relative fashion, the interaction of quantitative notions of number independence with qualitative notions of number interdependence respectively.
+However for all other values of both s1 and s2, ζ(s1) the Riemann zeta function and ζ (s2), when coherently interpreted, represent in dynamic two-way relative fashion, the interaction of quantitative notions of number independence with qualitative notions of number interdependence respectively.